 Toilet breaks are a workplace right, as is having a drink of water, according to the Federal Court.

-The unusual ruling is the first of its kind in Australia, with Justice John Logan unable to find any other Australian similar cases.
+The unusual ruling is the first of its kind in Australia, with Justice John Logan unable to find any other similar cases in Australia.

 Instead, he looked to a decision from a court in Ohio for guidance.